 Sothoeun is the Deputy Director of the Department of Animal Health and Production, MAFF, Cambodia and has over 20 years experience in animal health and production.
 He has significant research experience in a wide range of topics including animal health, production and trade as well as playing integral roles in Cambodia’s legislative and policy development in animal health, production, trade, SPS and food safety.
 Sothoeun has extensive project management experience having held leadership positions within ACIAR, World Bank, IFAD, ADB, AUSAID, USAID and the EU funded programs.
 He has been the project leader for the recently completed ACIAR projects ‘Best practice health and husbandry of cattle, Cambodia’, and the ‘Development of a model for the control of Fasciolosis in cattle and buffaloes in the Kingdom of Cambodia’.
 He holds a number of committee roles in National Councils and Educational institutions providing legislative and strategic leadership and development in multiple sectors.
 Sotheoun also brings extensive veterinary laboratory experience and skills to the team.
 He has been involved in extension and teaching at all levels (farmers, district and provincial officers, Diplomas, Bachelor, Master and PhD courses), conducting training courses, workshop seminars and curriculum development having held lecturer posts at the Faculty of Animal Sciences and Veterinary Medicine, Royal Agricultural University and Faculty of Agriculture, Royal Academy of Cambodia.
 He has supervised over 50 research students and authored 14 scientific publications, textbooks and manuals.

-Project Officer – James Young BVSc MVPHMgt MANZCVS (Epidemiology) (current PhD student)
+Honorary Associate – James Young BVSc MVPHMgt MANZCVS (Epidemiology) PhD

 Jim first got involved in the ACIAR funded ‘Best practice health and husbandry of cattle, Cambodia’ project in 2010 when he took on a research project involving the analysis of a 4-year cattle productivity study as part of his Masters of Veterinary Public Health Management degree.
 The purpose was to undertake a quantitative assessment of both baseline cattle productivity and measure impacts of the project interventions.
 Through this project he first traveled to Cambodia and Laos in 2010 and again in 2011.
 This experience highlighted the role veterinary professionals can play in development in the wider international community.
 Jim particularly enjoyed the opportunity to work with Cambodian smallholder farmers, government staff, extension workers, students and academic experts in Australia.
 His research project led to employment as a contracted Project Officer for the University of Sydney in early 2012 through until early 2017.
 Jim has recently completed his PhD and continues to work in the team in an Honorary Associate role.

-Project Officer, Laos – Sonevilay Nampanya BAnVetBioSc (Hons) PhD
+Project Officer, Laos and Honorary Associate – Sonevilay Nampanya BAnVetBioSc (Hons) PhD

 Sonevilay is a Lao PDR national who had worked for NGO’s in livestock projects in Laos prior to completing a BAnVetBiosc (Hons) degree from the UoS faculty in 2009, supported by AusAid.
 His Hons project was supported by the Australian Biosecurity CRC and led to a very good publication in the journal Transboundary and Emerging Diseases, on farmer knowledge gaps in large ruminant production, health and biosecurity.
 Sonevilay then worked as a research associate for us for 2 years in Laos on the ACIAR funded research project ‘Best practice large ruminant health and husbandry, Lao PDR’.
 In addition, Sonevilay has had a critical role in the training of government livestock extension and research staff, with support from the Crawford Fund, work that in 2011 was extended the local university and college sector.
 In 2012, he was awarded a prestigious John Alwright Fellowship to commence his PhD with us on FMD and Biosecurity in northern Lao PDR, which was completed in 2016.
 Sonevilay’s project and ongoing work investigates FMD in the Mekong region, contributing to the SEACFMD roadmap (South East Asia and China FMD) for possible control and eradication of the disease has been developed by the OIE (World Organisation for Animal Health) office in Bangkok that aims to coordinate FMD activities of countries in the region.
 However little is known of the epidemiology of disease transmission or the socioeconomic impact of FMD and farmer, trader and extension worker knowledge of the role of vaccination and biosecurity in disease management is severely deficient in Lao PDR.
 Sonevilay is conducting a range of studies that address these questions in addition to cattle productivity research that explores whether sustainable FMD vaccination and biosecurity can be incorporated into village-level smallholder systems.